Marco Gonzales: Texas Rangers

+On June 23, 2026, Gonzales signed a minor league contract with the Texas Rangers.
+He made four starts for the Triple-A Round Rock Express, posting a 1–0 record and 8.64 ERA with seven strikeouts across 16 2/3 innings pitched.
+On July 21, the Rangers selected Gonzales' contract, adding him to their active roster.
+In two appearances for the team, he recorded a 1.50 ERA with three strikeouts and one save across six innings pitched.
+Gonzales was designated for assignment by Texas on July 31.
+He cleared waivers and elected free agency on August 2.
+On August 7, the Rangers re-signed Gonzales on a minor league contract, and on August 9, he was activated by Triple-A Round Rock Express.
+Gonzales was selected back to the major league roster on August 14.
+He was designated for assignment the following day.
+Gonzales cleared waivers and elected free agency on August 18.

 Pitching profile

 Gonzales throws a fastball between 88 and 91 mph.
 He features a changeup that, as a prospect, was regarded as one of the best in his draft class.
-His command is above average, and he throws two different breaking pitches with his curve being better than his slider.
+His command is above average, and he throws two different breaking pitches with his curveball being better than his slider.
 After his first MLB stint from June–July 2014, manager Mike Matheny advised him to add a curveball and cut fastball to keep hitters from focusing on his four-seam fastball and changeup.

 Personal life

 Gonzales' father, Frank, played baseball at La Junta High School in La Junta, Colorado, leading it to a state championship in the 1980s.
-He went on to pitch at Colorado State University and was drafted in the 16th round by the Detroit Tigers in 1989.
-He then played about ten years in the minor leagues, coached high school, and continued as a pitching coach for the Colorado Rockies’ Class A minor-league club, before being named manager of the independent Pioneer League club Northern Colorado Owlz in 2023.
+He went on to pitch at Colorado State University and was drafted in the 16th round by the Detroit Tigers in the 1989 MLB draft.
+He then played about ten years in the minor leagues, coached high school, and continued as a pitching coach for the Colorado Rockies’ Class A minor-league club, before being named manager of the Northern Colorado Owlz of the independent Pioneer League in 2023.
 Gonzales' mother is a firefighter.
 His brother also played baseball for Rocky Mountain High School.
 Gonzales grew up a Colorado Rockies fan.

 Gonzales and his wife married in 2015.
 They welcomed their first child in June 2021.
 They live in Seattle year-round.

-Gonzales' is a mixture of Mexican, Spanish, Italian, and Native American.
+Gonzales' ancestry includes Mexican, Spanish, Italian, and Native American.